radhey24h/cloud-in-depth/azure-in-depth/Day-4-Azure-Storage/01-Azure-Storage.md

 ### Geo-Zone-Redundant Storage (GZRS)
 GZRS combines the benefits of ZRS and GRS.
 It synchronously replicates your data across three availability zones in the primary region and asynchronously replicates it to a secondary region.

-- **Use case**: High availability and durability with protection against both data center and regional failures.
+- **Use case**: High availability and durability with protection against both data centre and regional failures.
 - **Data replication**: Synchronous replication across 3 availability zones and asynchronous replication to a secondary region, 6 copies in total.

 ### Read-Access Geo-Zone-Redundant Storage (RA-GZRS)